miner/herbert/README.md

 ## Usage

 The `conforms?` predicate takes a schema expression and a value to test.
 It returns `true` if the value conforms to the schema expression, `false` otherwise.
-The three-argument variant of `conforms?` takes an *schema-context* map as the first arg for extensibility (more about that later).

-The `conform` function is used for building a test function from a schema.
+The `conform` function is used to build a test function.
 Given a *schema*, it returns a function of one argument that will execute a match against the schema and return a map of bindings if successful or nil for a failed match.
-A variant of `conform` allows for an optional *schema-context* map as with `conforms?`.
 If you need to know how the schema bindings matched a value or you want to test against a schema multiple times, you should use `conform` to define a test function.

 Quick example: